-This brick home features unique garage with doors facing two angles of a corner: single wood carriage style door to the left, and double size matching door to the right.
+This brick home features a unique garage with doors facing two angles of a corner: a single wood carriage-style door to the left, and double size matching door to the right.

-This grey and white home features an attached, front facing two car garage with painted wood doors in white and light blue.
+This grey and white home feature an attached, front-facing two-car garage with painted wood doors in white and light blue.

-Large stone structure holds this two car garage, featuring warm natural hardwood carriage style doors in arched brick frames.
+A large stone structure holds this two-car garage, featuring warm natural hardwood carriage-style doors in arched brick frames.

 Predominantly brown home featuring two car front-extension garage, with natural wood doors matching the home’s framing, sandwiched between lower stone walls.

-Natural wood shingle siding surrounds this two car garage in white painted wood, featuring large upper panel window design.
+Natural wood shingle siding surrounds this two-car garage in white painted wood, featuring a large upper panel window design.

-This front facing, attached garage on light brick home features upper-panel white framed windows on dark brown aluminum doors, flanked by light sconces.
+This front-facing, attached garage on a light brick home features upper-panel white framed windows on dark brown aluminum doors, flanked by light sconces.

-Stone facade home features bright toned natural wood throughout structure, including side facing garage door and frame, with large upper panel windows.
+Stone facade home features bright-toned natural wood throughout the structure, including side facing garage door and frame, with large upper panel windows.

 Here’s a great example of an attached, inside-facing garage.
-This example has lower stone and upper wood facade surrounding white framed, brown wood doors with upper window panels.
+This example has a lower stone and upper wood facades surrounding white framed, brown wood doors with upper window panels.

-Two car garage features natural wood arched doors with upper panel windows, nestled in light stone brick facade beneath white wood overhang.
+Two car garage features natural wood arched doors with upper panel windows, nestled in a light stone brick facade beneath the white wood overhang.

-Attached, front facing garage with stone facade features two light-brown aluminum doors seated between black sconce lighting.
+The attached, front-facing garage with a stone facade features two light-brown aluminum doors seated between black sconce lighting.

 Stone brick home featuring two car dark wood garage doors with 3/4 height window panels.

-This bright white brick home features two car garage with white painted wood carriage style doors in arched brick frame.
+This bright white brick home features two car garage with white painted wood carriage-style doors in an arched brick frames.

-Here we have an attached, front facing garage with two car doors in light wood, with small window panels on top, under unique green curved shingle roof.
+Here we have an attached, front-facing garage with two car doors in light wood, with small window panels on top, under a unique green curved shingle roof.

 Large brick home features lower level two car garage with single large smoked glass door, framed in white.

-Lengthy brick drive leads to this attached garage, featuring smoked glass two-car door framed in white.
+Lengthy brick drive leads to this attached garage, featuring a smoked glass two-car door framed in white.

-Two red aluminum garage doors on this home are framed in ivy facade for unique, bold look.
+Two red aluminum garage doors on this home are framed in an ivy facade for a unique, bold look.

 Three-Car Garage Designs

-This first three car garage features staggered design, with two of the light natural wood doors up front and a third recessed on the left.
-Red brick arches frame the doors under stone facade.
+This first three-car garage features a staggered design, with two of the light natural wood doors up front and a third recessed on the left.
+Red brick arches frame the doors under a stone facade.

-This blue and gold hued home features attached, inward-facing three car garage, with wood paneled doors framed in blue.
+This blue and gold-hued home feature an attached, inward-facing three-car garage, with wood-paneled doors framed in blue.

 This attached, inward-facing garage frames three natural wood doors with smoked glass upper panels in stone brick.

-Front-extension garage features yellow facade with white bricks and columns surrounding 3 natural wood carriage style doors.
+Front-extension garage features a yellow facade with white bricks and columns surrounding 3 natural wood carriage-style doors.

-This three car garage features rich, dark wood carriage style doors framed in white, with brick stone facade.
+This three-car garage features rich, dark wood carriage-style doors framed in white, with a brick stone facade.
 Source: Zillow DigsTM

 White stone brick home features three car garage, with black door panels under arched stone lintels and metal light sconces.

-This ultra-modern home features minimalist surface design on large angular structure over three car garage, featuring smoked glass panel doors with aluminum frames.
+This ultra-modern home features a minimalist surface design on a large angular structure over three car garage, featuring smoked glass panel doors with aluminum frames.
 Source: Zillow DigsTM

-Rustic look of this home is amplified by natural wood garage doors featuring upper panel windows and flanked by sconces.
+The rustic look of this home is amplified by natural wood garage doors featuring upper panel windows flanked by sconces.

-This side facing three car garage features bright natural wood carriage style doors, framed in black, with lower level stone facade wall.
+This side-facing three-car garage features bright natural wood carriage style doors, framed in black, with a lower level stone facade wall.

 Here we have a head-on view of the previous garage.
 Note the recessed third stall on the right.

-This adobe styled home with red brick drive features attached, front facing garage in matching beige tone, with three arched doors.
+This adobe-styled home with red brick drive features attached, and a front-facing garage in a matching beige tone, with three arched doors.
 Source: Zillow DigsTM

-This blue brick home features an attached three car garage with light yellow painted wood carriage style doors under arched brick.
+This blue brick home features an attached three-car garage with light yellow painted wood carriage-style doors under an arched brick.

-Front-extension garage here features unique design with stone facade surrounding central stall.
-Light brown painted carriage style wood doors feature upper-panel windows.
+Front-extension garage here features a unique design with a stone facade surrounding the central stall.
+Light brown painted carriage-style wood doors feature upper-panel windows.

-Three car, front facing attached garage splits stalls into two doors, with single car on left and double-stall on right.
+Three cars, front-facing attached garage splits stalls into two doors, with a single car on the left and double-stall on right.
 Doors are rich natural wood with upper panel windows.

-Side-facing garage frames three natural wood doors in ivy-covered adobe facade under Spanish tile roof.
+Side-facing garage frames three natural wood doors in an ivy-covered adobe facade under a Spanish tile roof.

-Large brick courtyard-style drive leads to this attached, inward-facing garage.
-Single stall on left, and double stall door on right are natural wood with upper panel windows.
+A large brick courtyard-style drive leads to this attached, inward-facing garage.
+The single stall on left, and the double stall door on the right are natural wood with upper panel windows.
 Source: Zillow DigsTM

 Garages Under the Home

-This rustic look home features front facing garage under large upper balcony, with natural wood doors featuring upper panel windows.
+This rustic-look home features a front-facing garage under the large upper balcony, with natural wood doors featuring upper panel windows.

-Discreet single door garage sits under hedge rows, surrounded by large stones in this home.
-Flat concrete overhang provides shade for beige toned door.
+A discreet single-door garage sits under hedge rows, surrounded by large stones in this home.
+The flat concrete overhang provides shade for beige toned doors.